Subscribe to updates

 Constitutional Update

-A requisition regarding the Beech Tree Place regeneration project was discussed.
-The resolution to appoint Bidder A via a direct award from the Construction London (Above £10m) Framework to complete the construction of the Beech Tree Place regeneration project was carried.
-The Strategic Director, Environment Housing and Neighbourhoods, was authorised to award any supporting contracts required.
+Councillor Ed Parsley, Vice Chair of the Housing, Economy and Business Committee, moved a draft resolution regarding the Beech Tree Place regeneration project.
+The resolution proposed appointing Bidder A via a direct award from the Construction London (Above £10m) Framework to complete the construction of the project.
+The Strategic Director, Environment Housing and Neighbourhoods, was authorised to award any supporting contracts.
+This decision was made following a requisition by the Independent and Labour Groups seeking further scrutiny, which was blocked.

 Questions from Councillors